 Angels in America

 The full title of Tony Kushner’s seven-hour, two-part epic play is Angels in America: A Gay Fantasia on National Themes.
-This year it celebrates its 25th anniversary, and a revival is being staged at the National Theatre in London, starring Andrew Garfield and Nathan Lane.
 The story takes place in mid-1980s America, while the country is in the grip of the AIDS crisis.
 It follows troubled New Yorkers as they struggle with life, love and death.
 When it was first staged in 1992, it had a profound and lasting effect on the way the public viewed homosexuality.

 Orlando attack: gay rights progress in doubt